xiaowuc2/matlab-for-machine-leaning/README.md

 #### 1. Python vs Matlab :

     MATLAB : is the easiest & most productive computing environment for engineers and scientists.
-It includes MATLAB language, the <br />
+It includes  <br />
-  only top programming language dedicated to mathematical and technical computing <br />
+  MATLAB language, is the only top programming language dedicated to mathematical and technical computing <br />

   MATLAB : is the easiest & most productive computing environment for engineers and scientists.
 It includes MATLAB language, the <br />
   only top programming language dedicated to mathematical and technical computing <br />